Nov 9, 2020

 Ingredients in Eggplant Parmesan

-Because the eggplant part of the recipe takes a bit of attention, using a jarred tomato sauce certainly makes things easier though if you have the time I love being able to make my own from scratch since it’s very easy.
-I typically use this recipe for marinara here.
+• Marinara – Because the eggplant part of the recipe takes a bit of attention, using a jarred tomato sauce certainly makes things easier though if you have the time I love being able to make my own homemade marinara sauce from scratch since it’s very easy.
 This sauce has a great flavor – made with whole peeled tomatoes, diced tomatoes, onion and garlic cloves.
 Simply blend it for a smoother sauce.

 How to Make Individual Eggplant Parmesan

-2. Mix the breading.
-Add the panko, Parmesan, red pepper, garlic powder and black pepper to the bowl of a food processor.
-Puree until the mixture is fine.
+Add the panko, Parmesan, red pepper, garlic powder and black pepper to the bowl of a food processor and puree until fine.
 Add to a large mixing bowl and set aside.
-In a medium mixing bowl whisk the eggs and buttermilk together.
+Add the flour to another medium mixing bowl and in another medium mixing bowl whisk the eggs and buttermilk together.

 How to Make the Eggplant in the Oven